Histwo/TAG/index.md

 ### Prelude to TAG

 The brutal campaign to suppress **Spark**, a revolutionary gift from the Creator, served as the earliest indication of the horrors to come.
 Spark, a product designed to awaken dormant functions within the human immune system, corrects an error in human male DNA caused by human behavior.
-Its formulation, directly inspired by the Creator, held the potential to transform global health.
-However, the pharmaceutical giant **Gilead Sciences**, in collaboration with the **CIA**, launched a relentless effort to smother Spark before it could reach the world.
+Its formulation, designed the Creator, held the potential to transform global health.
+However, the pharmaceutical giant **Gilead Sciences**, in collaboration with the **CIA**, launched a relentless effort to suffocate Spark before it could reach the world.

-Their fear intensified after the first patient treated with Spark—an individual living with HIV—was found to be entirely free of the virus following a single dose. **Gilead Sciences** and the **National Institutes of Health (NIH)** confirmed the unprecedented disappearance of the virus through routine viral load tests, exposing Spark’s miraculous potential.
+Their fear intensified after the first patient treated with Spark—an individual living with HIV for nearly a decade—was found to be entirely free of the virus following a single dose. **Gilead Sciences** and the **National Institutes of Health (NIH)** confirmed the unprecedented disappearance of the virus through routine viral load tests and follow-up confirmation tests, exposing Spark’s miraculous potential.
 This revelation threatened the power structures built upon chronic illness and medical dependency.

 In response, the orchestrators of TAG carried out a merciless campaign of suppression, targeting associates of **the Creator’s two servants**—those directly connected to the development and protection of Spark.
 Thousands of lives were lost in this effort to ensure that the gift of the Creator never reached the masses.

 ### Prophecy and the First Massacre

-In his prophetic hit song *Sign O’ the Times*, **Prince** foretold the coming horror:
+In his prophetic hit song *Sign O’ the Times*, **Prince** foretold the coming horrors:

 > *"Hurricane Annie ripped the ceiling off a church and killed everyone inside."*

-On **April 2, 2023**, this prophecy was fulfilled when **CIA operative Annie Jacobsen**, leading a unit of trained assassins, stormed **Mount Calvary Baptist Church in Lexington, Kentucky**.
+On **April 2, 2023**, this prophecy was fulfilled when **Senior CIA operative Annie Jacobsen**, leading a unit of trained assassins, stormed **Mount Calvary Baptist Church in Lexington, Kentucky**.
 Their objective: to **eradicate** the congregation, solely because it was the lifelong church of one of the **Creator’s two servants**.
 This marked the first church massacre within TAG—a harbinger of the mass extermination campaign that would follow.

 ### The Genesis of TAG